 Pharyngeal arch 6 develops into the cricoid cartilage, intrinsic muscles of the larynx, and the recurrent laryngeal nerve.

-It is worth noting that this is not a comprehensive list.
-The pharyngeal arches, pouches, and grooves develop into other structures in the head, but they are not part of this article.
+The pharyngeal arches, pouches, and grooves develop into other structures in the head as well but they are beyond the scope of this article.
+Please see the relevant articles in StatPearls.

-The major blood supplies of the neck are in the carotid sheath.
-These are the common carotid artery, internal carotid artery, and the internal jugular vein.
+The major blood vessels of the neck are confined within the carotid sheath.
+These are the common carotid artery, the internal carotid artery, and the internal jugular vein.

 The internal jugular vein is continuous with the sigmoid sinus and exits the skull via the jugular foramen.
 It descends within the carotid sheath and receives drainage from the facial, lingual, and superior and middle thyroid veins.
 It eventually anastomoses with the subclavian vein to form the brachiocephalic vein.

-Blood from the face and scalp drain into the external jugular vein, which travels down the sternocleidomastoid border and drains into the subclavian vein.
-The anterior jugular veins also anastomose with the external jugular vein.
+Blood from the face and scalp drains into the external jugular vein, which travels down the sternocleidomastoid border and drains into the subclavian vein.
+The anterior jugular veins also anastomose with the external jugular vein, with anastomotic variances discussed in other StatPearls article topics for each vein.

 The neck is home to a multitude of nervous system structures.

-The brachial plexus forms from the anterior rami of C5-T1 nerves and divides into roots, trunks, divisions, cords, and branches.
+The brachial plexus forms from the anterior rami of the C5-T1 spinal projections and divides into roots, trunks, divisions, cords, and branches, in that order from proximal to distal.
 After the roots exit the interscalene triangle between the anterior and middle scalene muscles, they form trunks at the level of the subclavian artery.
 The C5 and C6 roots form the upper trunk, while the C8 and T1 roots form the lower trunk.
 The C7 root forms the middle trunk.
 As these trunks cross the clavicle and exit the neck region, they separate into anterior and posterior divisions.

 The anterior rami of the C1-C4 vertebrae constitute the cervical plexus.
 These are located posterior to the sternocleidomastoid muscle and anterior to the middle scalene muscle, supplying both muscular and sensory innervation.
-It provides sensory innervation to the neck, clavicle, and skin surrounding the ear.
+They provide sensory innervation to the neck, clavicle, and skin surrounding the ear.
 The muscular branches innervate the infrahyoid muscles, excluding the thyrohyoid muscle, as well as the diaphragm through the phrenic nerve.
-The phrenic nerve arises mostly from the C4 ventral rami, with smaller contributions from the C3 and C5 rami.
+The phrenic nerve arises mostly from the C4 ventral rami, with smaller contributions from the C3 and C5 rami, hence the mnemonic "C3, 4, and 5 keep the diaphragm alive."
+The phrenic nerve serves to contract the diaphragm, a muscle of breathing that lies between the abdomen and thorax.

 Multiple cranial nerves also run through the neck into various parts of the body.
 Cranial nerve X, or the vagus nerve, leaves the skull through the jugular foramen, moves downward in the carotid space, and then enters the thorax.
 In the neck, the vagus nerve gives off the recurrent laryngeal, superior laryngeal, meningeal, pharyngeal, carotid body, and auricular nerves.